lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    or to the configuration of the trim and respond logic, should be grouped together with the ``Dialog(group=STRING))`` annotation.
 See for example `G36_PR1.TerminalUnits.Controller <https://github.com/lbl-srg/modelica-buildings/blob/94d5919dbe1b2f2e317e7b69800f3b3ad07be930/Buildings/Controls/OBC/ASHRAE/G36_PR1/TerminalUnits/Controller.mo>`_.
-   Do not use ``Dialog(tab=STRING))``, unless generally applicable default values are provided and these parameter values are not of interest to typical users.
+   Do not use ``Dialog(tab=STRING))``, unless the parameter is declared with a default value and this parameter and its value is of no interest to typical users.

 #.
 Each block must have a ``defaultComponentName`` annotation.